 5. Automates Data Entry and Report Generation

-CRM’s higher ROIs come down to its lead-nurturing revitalization.
-The system identifies previously lost or overlooked lead opportunities, then directs the right series of custom marketing materials and relationship-building efforts to nurture the prospect.
-Lead volumes increase, as does the potential for your team to support and close those new deals without exerting additional resources.
+CRM’s higher ROIs come down to its lead nurturing revitalization.
+The system identifies previously lost or overlooked opportunities and directs the right series of actions to nurture the prospects.

 CRMs give 360-degree visibility into the likes, dislikes, and preferences of your ideal clients.
 You see what emails they’re opening, what ads they’re clicking, what pages they’re visiting, for how long, and from where.
-Leverage these insights into cross-selling and up-sell opportunities, artfully remaining top-of-mind in your target market’s busy and choice-filled day.
+Leverage these insights into cross-selling and up-sell opportunities, artfully remaining top-of-mind in your target’s busy day.

 9. Drives Revenue